 1“King Ptolemy Philopator to the generals in Egypt and all in authority in his government, greetings and good health:

-10On receiving this letter the Jews b Gk they did not immediately hurry to make their departure, but they requested of the king that at their own hands those of the Jewish nation who had willfully transgressed against the holy God and the law of God should receive the punishment they deserved.
+10On receiving this letter the Jews a Gk the place did not immediately hurry to make their departure, but they requested of the king that at their own hands those of the Jewish nation who had willfully transgressed against the holy God and the law of God should receive the punishment they deserved.
 11They declared that those who for the belly's sake had transgressed the divine commandments would never be favorably disposed toward the king's government.
-12The king c Gk He then, admitting and approving the truth of what they said, granted them a general license so that freely, and without royal authority or supervision, they might destroy those everywhere in his kingdom who had transgressed the law of God.
+12The king b Other ancient authorities read priests then, admitting and approving the truth of what they said, granted them a general license so that freely, and without royal authority or supervision, they might destroy those everywhere in his kingdom who had transgressed the law of God.
 13When they had applauded him in fitting manner, their priests and the whole multitude shouted the Hallelujah and joyfully departed.
 14And so on their way they punished and put to a public and shameful death any whom they met of their compatriots who had become defiled.
 15In that day they put to death more than three hundred men; and they kept the day as a joyful festival, since they had destroyed the profaners.
-16But those who had held fast to God even to death and had received the full enjoyment of deliverance began their departure from the city, crowned with all sorts of very fragrant flowers, joyfully and loudly giving thanks to the one God of their ancestors, the eternal Savior a Other ancient authorities read the holy Savior; others, the holy one of Israel, in words of praise and all kinds of melodious songs.
+16But those who had held fast to God even to death and had received the full enjoyment of deliverance began their departure from the city, crowned with all sorts of very fragrant flowers, joyfully and loudly giving thanks to the one God of their ancestors, the eternal Savior c Other ancient authorities read vehement cry of the assembled crowds of Israel, in words of praise and all kinds of melodious songs.

-17When they had arrived at Ptolemais, called “rose-bearing” because of a characteristic of the place, the fleet waited for them, in accordance with the common desire, for seven days.
-18There they celebrated their deliverance, b Gk they made a cup of deliverance for the king had generously provided all things to them for their journey until all of them arrived at their own houses.
+17When they had arrived at Ptolemais, called “rose‐bearing” because of a characteristic of the place, the fleet waited for them, in accordance with the common desire, for seven days.
+18There they celebrated their deliverance, d Other ancient authorities lack at that time for the king had generously provided all things to them for their journey until all of them arrived at their own houses.
 19And when they had all landed in peace with appropriate thanksgiving, there too in like manner they decided to observe these days as a joyous festival during the time of their stay.
 20Then, after inscribing them as holy on a pillar and dedicating a place of prayer at the site of the festival, they departed unharmed, free, and overjoyed, since at the king's command they had all of them been brought safely by land and sea and river to their own homes.
 21They also possessed greater prestige among their enemies, being held in honor and awe; and they were not subject at all to confiscation of their belongings by anyone.
-22Besides, they all recovered all of their property, in accordance with the registration, so that those who held any of it restored it to them with extreme fear. c Other ancient authorities read with a very large supplement So the supreme God perfectly performed great deeds for their deliverance.
+22Besides, they all recovered all of their property, in accordance with the registration, so that those who held any of it restored it to them with extreme fear. e Other ancient authorities lack verse 1 So the supreme God perfectly performed great deeds for their deliverance.
 23Blessed be the Deliverer of Israel through all times!
 Amen.